The Heisenberg-Virasoro Lie conformal superalgebra: Introduction

 Throughout the present paper, we denote by $\C,\C^*,\Z,\Z_+$ and $\N$ the sets of complex numbers, nonzero complex numbers, integers, nonnegative integers and positive integers, respectively.
 All vector superspaces (resp. superalgebras, supermodules) and spaces (resp. algebras, modules) are considered to be over $\C$.

 The concept of Lie conformal (super)algebras was introduced by Kac, which encodes an axiomatic description of the operator product expansion (or rather its Fourier transform) of chiral fields in conformal field theory (see \cite{K1,K3}).
-The theory of Lie conformal (super)algebras gives us a powerful tool for the study of infinite-dimensional Lie (super)algebras satisfying the locality property (see \cite{K2}).
+The theory of Lie conformal (super)algebras gives us a powerful tool for the study of infinite dimensional Lie (super)algebras satisfying the locality property (see \cite{K2}).
 Lie (super)algebras and Lie conformal (super)algebras have been studied extensively by researchers in recent years (see, e.g. \cite{CHSX,CHS0,X,SXY}).

-As an important infinite-dimensional Lie algebra, the twisted Heisenberg-Virasoro algebra $\H$ is the universal central extension of the Lie algebra of differential operators of order at most one, which was studied in reference \cite{ADK}.
+As an important infinite dimensional Lie algebra, \textit{the twisted Heisenberg-Virasoro algebra} $\H$ is the universal central extension of the Lie algebra of differential operators of order at most one, which was studied in \cite{ADK}.
 They established a connection between the second cohomology of certain moduli spaces of curves and the second cohomology of the Lie algebra of differential operators of order at most one.

 Highest weight modules and Whittaker modules are two classes of important modules in representation theory.
-In \cite{ADK}, the authors precisely determined the determinant formula of the Shapovalov form for the Verma modules, and showed any simple highest weight module for $\H$ is isomorphic to the tensor product of a simple module for the Virasoro algebra and a simple module for the infinite-dimensional Heisenberg algebra.
+In \cite{ADK}, the authors precisely determined the determinant formula of the Shapovalov form for the Verma modules, and showed any simple highest weight module for $\H$ is isomorphic to the tensor product of a simple module for the Virasoro algebra and a simple module for the infinite dimensional Heisenberg algebra.
 In \cite{B}, Billig obtained the character formula for simple highest weight modules under some conditions of trivial actions.
-The simple weight modules with finite-dimensional weight spaces (namely, Harish-Chandra modules) over $\H$ were completely classified in \cite{LZ1}, which turn out to be modules of intermediate series or highest (lowest) weight modules.
+The simple weight modules with finite dimensional weight spaces (namely, Harish-Chandra modules) over $\H$ were completely classified in \cite{LZ1}, which turn out to be modules of intermediate series or highest (lowest) weight modules.
 Subsequently, a simpler and more conceptual proof of the classification of irreducible Harish-Chandra modules over $\H$ were presented in \cite{LG}.